cybertraining-dsc/su22-reu-385/linear-progression/linear-regression.md

 ### Simple Linear Regression

 Simple linear regression deals with only the dependent and independent variables.
-For example, linear regression can be used to predict the amount of food to be cultivated using only two variables: crop yield and rainfall, where rainfall is the independent variable and crop yield is the dependent variable. the simple linear regression basically use the formular `y = mx +c` y is the dependent variable, m is the slop, x is the in dependent variable , and c is the intercept
+For example, linear regression can be used to predict the amount of food to be cultivated using only two variables:crop yield and rainfall, where rainfall is the independent variable and crop yield is the dependent variable. the simple linear regression basically use the formular `y = mx +c`y is the dependent variable, m is the slop, x is the in dependent variable , and c is the intercept

 ##### Python example
 ``` python